MMaslowski12/Active-Inference-Bot/README.md

 # Active Inference Bot

 A Python implementation of an Active Inference agent navigating a T-shaped maze environment.
 This project demonstrates the principles of Active Inference, a theoretical framework for understanding brain function and artificial intelligence.
-I have created this project mostly to understand the core concepts from the Active Inference book, and I am publishing it in case it is useful for anyone else trying to understand the topic.s
+I created this project primarily to understand the core concepts from the Active Inference book, and I'm publishing it in case it's useful for others trying to understand the topic.

 ## Overview